qmk/qmk_firmware/docs/en/docs/feature_led_indicators.md

 # LED Indicators

+!!! info
-?> This feature requires additional configuration to work on both halves of a split keyboard see [Data sync options](feature_split_keyboard.md#data-sync-options)
+    This feature requires additional configuration to work on both halves of a split keyboard see [Data sync options](feature_split_keyboard.md#data-sync-options)

 QMK provides methods to read 5 of the LEDs defined in the HID spec: